top of page

 The first round of prototyping focused on defining a mechanism that could deliver reliable electrical connections—a key weakness of the original product.
 I began with quick “paper prototypes” made from cardboard and off-the-shelf parts to test clipping actions and user interaction.

 From there, I moved into CAD and 3D printed iterations.
 Through this process, I developed a compliant mechanism that adapted to uneven paper surfaces like cardboard, ensuring consistent electrical contact across all pins.
-User testing with educators and students showed significant improvements in reliability compared to the original Chibi Clip, and my work contributed to securing a $1M grant for commercialization.
+User testing with educators and students showed significant improvements in reliability compared to the earlier products, and my work contributed to securing a $1M grant for commercialization.

 Screenshot 2025-10-04 at 21.35.10.png